Disclosures

 Can personal loans be used for anything?

 Personal loans can be used for nearly anything, including consolidating debt, home improvement, vacations, paying for a wedding or buying a vehicle.
-Most lenders do restrict certain activities for personal loans, including paying for college, making a down payment on a home, gambling or illegal activities.
-But restrictions will vary by lender, so check the terms and conditions before applying for a personal loan.
+However, most lenders restrict certain activities for personal loans, such as using loan funds to pay for college, make a down payment on a home, gamble or pay for illegal activities.
+Many lenders also explicitly prohibit using loan funds for investments.
+But restrictions vary by lender, so check the terms and conditions before applying for a personal loan.

 What happens if you default on a personal loan?

-If you default on a personal loan, you can be hit with fees and penalties and eventually sent to collections.
-And it can hurt your credit score severely.
-If the loan is sent to collections, the collections company may garnish your wages or place a lien on an asset you own (such as your home).
+If you default on a personal loan, you may be charged fees and penalties, and your credit score will be negatively affected.
+The loan may also eventually be sent to collections.
+If the loan is sent to collections, the collections company may garnish your wages or place a lien on an asset you own, such as your home.

 What are the safest investments?

-There are several investments that are considered safe, including high-yield savings accounts, CDs, Series I Savings Bonds, money market funds, and U.S. Treasurys.
+The safest investments generally include high-yield savings accounts, CDs, Series I Savings Bonds, money market funds and U.S. Treasurys.

 When is the best time to invest?